 Sit History: The Old Town Keller area originally developed along the railroad tracks that served as the impetus for the founding of Keller.
 Once the site of a bustling train depot, city leaders now aim to establish Old Town as a destination for pedestrian-oriented businesses offering a variety of shopping, dining and other services.

 Rotating Sculpture Program Artist Benefits

 A $1,500 honorarium shall be awarded for each piece for the installation, exhibition, and removal of the artwork for a two-year period.
 One-half of the stipend will be provided to the artist upon selection and the remainder shall be paid upon successful installation.
+The existing 5’x5’ concrete pads shall be used for display.
+The City of Keller may provide some assistance with installation and removal of the artwork.
 One Best in Show winner shall be awarded an additional $500.

-The mission of the Public Arts Program is to support and promote a process that will encourage visual and performing arts in public places and to define the programs, policies, and guidelines for acquiring and commissioning of arts of the highest standards that shall enrich the quality of life for all residents and visitors of the City of Keller.
-By focusing on this mission, the program has a reach not only in the local community, but also throughout the state inclusive of artists and art enthusiasts.
-The establishment of the annual Keller Art Walk, which showcases the rotating sculptures, brings in artists and visitors from all over, providing additional recognition.
+The mission of the Public Arts Program is to support and promote a process that will encourage visual and performing arts in public places and to define the programs, policies, and guidelines for acquiring and commissioning of arts of the highest standards to enrich the quality of life for all residents and visitors of the City of Keller.

 For more information, contact email@example.com.